Kristen Wiig and Fiancé Avi Rothman Welcome Twins Via Surrogate - E! Online

 Kristen Wiig is a mom... to twins!

 E!
-News has learned that the Bridesmaids star and fiancé Avi Rothman recently welcomed twins via surrogate.
+News has learned that the Bridesmaids star and fiancé Avi Rothman welcomed twins via surrogate earlier this year.

+Back in May, Kristen, 46, hinted about her status as a mom while hosting Saturday Night Live.

 Several months prior in Aug.
 2019, news broke that Wiig had accepted a proposal from Rothman.
-She and the actor first sparked romance rumors in 2016 while vacationing in Hawaii.
+She and the actor first sparked romance rumors in 2016 while vacationing in Hawaii, but have kept most details of their relationship under wraps.

+Prior to finding her happily ever after, Kristen was married to actor Hayes Hargrove for four years up until 2009.
+She then struck up a year-long romance with Strokes drummer Fabrizio Moretti in 2012.

 Congratulations to Kristen and Avi!